Studies on Chopin's Études: Unfinished studies

+There's a couple of recordings on the March and Study 50, though there is no live recording for now.
+Hamelin has a recording of his own version of Study 44a.

+Recordings

 Only four pianists, Geoffrey Douglas Madge, Carlo Grante, Marc-André Hamelin, and Emanuele Delucchi have recorded the entire set of the studies.
 Francesco Libetta (1994, 1995, 2018), Carlo Grante (1995) and Emanuele Delucchi (2018) have performed the complete set in concert, but only Libetta has done so from memory.
 Francesco Libetta performed them again in Miami on July 7, 2018, in two recitals in the same day, one in the afternoon and one in the evening, also all of them by memory.
+Emanuele Delucchi performed the complete set in one afternoon in Cagliari on September 19, 2024.
 Ivan Ilić has made a speciality of the 22 études for the left hand alone.

 Only a few other pianists have ventured to record selected studies.
 The first was Vladimir de Pachmann, who recorded the Study on Op.
 10, No. 12 in 1912.
-Others include Boris Berezovsky, Michel Beroff, Jorge Bolet, Ian Hobson, Ivan Ilić, David Saperton, Victor Schiøler, Jacob Jettomersky, and David Stanhope.
+Others include Boris Berezovsky, Michel Beroff, Jorge Bolet, Robert Goldsand, Ian Hobson, Ivan Ilić, David Saperton, Victor Schiøler, Jacob Jettomersky, and David Stanhope.